awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless.how-it-works.md

 ![\[Aurora Serverless Architecture\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-serverless-arch.png)

-Instead of provisioning and managing database servers, you specify Aurora Capacity Units \(ACUs\)\.
+Instead of provisioning and managing database servers, you specify Aurora capacity units \(ACUs\)\.
 Each ACU is a combination of processing and memory capacity\.
 Database storage automatically scales from 10 GiB to 64 TiB, the same as storage in a standard Aurora DB cluster\.

 You can specify the minimum and maximum ACU\.
 The *minimum Aurora capacity unit* is the lowest ACU to which the DB cluster can scale down\.
 The *maximum Aurora capacity unit* is the highest ACU to which the DB cluster can scale up\.
 Based on your settings, Aurora Serverless automatically creates scaling rules for thresholds for CPU utilization, connections, and available memory\.